sbdchd/flake8-pie/README.md

 - PIE783: Celery tasks should have explicit names.
 - PIE784: Celery crontab is missing explicit arguments.
 - PIE785: Celery tasks should have expirations.
+- PIE786: Django models should specify a default ordering.

 ### PIE781: Assign and Return